tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consolidate val_err_dict from validate() back to static_gbl() descript_dict
 		- TBD: consolidate dir_err_dict from invisible() back to static_gbl() descript_dict
 		- TBD: consolidate static_dict into descript_dict
-	- IDEA: error messages will be hard to update - so I want them to be as generic as possible!
+	- TBD: dock_string - error messages are hard to update - so I want them to be as generic as possible!

+- INPROC: the future list - future interactive obj updates / features to be implemented
+	- Could also have UnderMixIn and BehindMixIn
+	- TBD: for UnderMixIn - need to include bulk capacity for negative space
+	- would need to deal with the wording 'look under' and 'look behind'
+	- 'look under' adds contents to room.feature_lst
+	- additional 'under' commands = 'put under' and 'reach under'
+	- for MixInHole have commands 'look in' and 'reach in'
+		- can a 'hole' be dark if the room is light?
+	- TBD: enable the 'behind' preposition (with multiple layers of obfustication)
+		- TBD: put the control_panel behind the goblin (check TADS implementation)

+*** Unify Notes ***
+*** Plan for interpreter update ***

+- INPROC: review TADS3 terms for Description and preposition

 - IDEA: 'talk to creature' format:
 	- IDEA: 'Ask X about Y'
 	- IDEA: 'Tell X about Y'